apollographql/apollo-link/packages/apollo-link-schema/README.md

 description: Assists with mocking and server-side rendering
 ---

 The schema link provides a [graphql execution environment](http://graphql.org/graphql-js/graphql/#graphql), which allows you to perform GraphQL operations on a provided schema.
 This type of behavior is commonly used for server-side rendering (SSR) to avoid network calls and mocking data.
 While the schema link could provide graphql results on the client, currently the graphql execution layer is [too heavy weight](https://bundlephobia.com/result?p=graphql) for practical application.
-To unify your state management with client-side GraphQL operations, you should use [apollo-link-state](state.html), because it integrates with the Apollo Client cache and is much more lightweight.
+To unify your state management with client-side GraphQL operations, you should use [local state management](https://www.apollographql.com/docs/react/essentials/local-state/), because it is already integrated with Apollo Client.

 ## Installation